jhthompson/jhthompson-blog/_drafts/2018-08-17-interrail-end.md

 <figure class="align-center">
   <img src="/assets/images/interrail/paris_louvre14.jpg" alt="">
-  <figcaption>A clock that was in the room displaying old scientific instruments</figcaption>
+  <figcaption>A clock that was in a room filled with scientific instruments</figcaption>
 </figure>

 ***